davidski/foodcart-bot/README.md

 Deployment
 ----------

-The included [Makefile](./Makefile) will build a ZIP file which can be deployed to AWS Lambda.
-This ZIP file will include all dependencies.

-For executing, using a periodic CloudWatch event to fire the bot once a day is one of the most straightforward mechanisms.
+The included [Makefile](./Makefile) will build a ZIP file, including all dependencies, which can be deployed to AWS Lambda.
+A periodic CloudWatch event to fire the bot once a day is the most straightforward mechanism to run this code automatically.

 Contributing
 ============